harrypittar/Snaker/readme.md

     ```
     python Snakegame.py
     ```
 4. Type in your username, and play the game using the arrow keys.
-High scores will be stored in the MySQL database in the *dbserver*
+High scores will be stored in the MySQL database in the *dbserver* VM

 You can then view the highscores by visiting http://127.0.0.1:8080 in your web browser.
 This website is stored on the *webserver* VM.